 The Brazos Higher Education Service Corporation, Inc., as the master servicer, will be responsible for servicing and making collections on the student loans.
 It will also bill and collect payments from the guarantee agencies and the Department of Education.
 With respect to the student loans pledged under the indenture, the master servicer will initially perform its servicing obligations through separate subservicing agreements with each of ACS Education Services, Inc., Great Lakes Educational Loan Services, Inc., Pennsylvania Higher Education Assistance Agency and Sallie Mae, Inc. See "THE MASTER SERVICER" in this offering memorandum.
-In addition, student loans held under the indenture are also permitted to be serviced by any additional subservicers provided that the indenture trustee has received a Rating Confirmation with respect to using any such additional subservicers.
+After the closing date, student loans held under the indenture will be permitted to be subserviced by Brazos Loan Servicing, Inc. The issuer expects that student loans that have an aggregate principal balance equal to no greater than 10% of the Initial Pool Balance will be converted to Brazos Loan Servicing, Inc. for subservicing after the closing date.
+Under the terms of the indenture, student loans may not be converted to Brazos Loan Servicing, Inc. for subservicing if, after such conversion, the aggregate principal amount of student loans subserviced by Brazos Loan Servicing, Inc. would exceed 10% of the Initial Pool Balance unless a Rating Confirmation is obtained.
+Pursuant to a back-up subservicing agreement, Nelnet Servicing, LLC will act as the back-up subservicer with respect to any student loans subserviced by Brazos Loan Servicing, Inc. In addition, student loans held under the indenture are also permitted to be serviced by any additional subservicers provided that the indenture trustee has received a Rating Confirmation with respect to using any such additional subservicers.